dturevski/olive-gui/yacpdb/indexer/indexer.md

 What this project is **not**:
 * This project is not a tool for *extensive* description of the content of the chess composition
 * This project does not have any relation to artistic or aestetic evaluation of the chess compositions
-* This project is not not a revisiting of the existing chess problem terminology.
+* This project is not a revisiting of the existing chess problem terminology.

 ### Predicate naming, arity and design.
 Priorities.